kubeflow/website/content/en/docs/distributions/aws/temp/customize.md

 +++
-title = "Customizing Kubeflow on AWS" description = "Tailoring a deployment of Kubeflow on AWS and Amazon EKS" weight = 10
+title = "Customization Guides for Kubeflow on AWS" description = "Tailoring a deployment of Kubeflow on AWS and Amazon EKS" weight = 10
 +++